mongodb/docs-mongodb-shell/source/includes/examples/ex-display-system-uptime.rst

-Use a function like this one for a prompt that shows the system uptime and a count of documents across all collections in the current database.
+To create a prompt that shows the system uptime and a count of documents across all collections in the current database, use a function like this one:

 .. code-block:: javascript